-Des Popcorn has Nutritional Value?
+Does Popcorn has Nutritional Value?

 The popcorn is the most traditional and tasty snack, almost always present when we watch a football match or a good movie on television.
-And the healthier also compared to industrialized snacks or stuffed biscuits.
+And healthier compared to industrialized snacks or stuffed biscuits.
 The popcorn contains fiber, antioxidants, manganese, magnesium, calcium, iron, Vitamin B and is low calorie if prepared with little fat and no sugar.

 Can a Dog Eat Popcorn?

-Our inseparable companion during meals or during a snack may also accompany us on the popcorn, but be aware of these restrictions:-
+Our inseparable companion during meals or during a snack may also accompany us on the popcorn, but be aware of these restrictions:

 1st Restriction: Popcorn X Fats: The problem is not in the corn that is popped in the pan, but in the amount and type of fat that is used to turn it into popcorn.
 This is the first restriction that should be taken into consideration before offering popcorn to your dog.

 According to dog care help, the dog can eat popcorn without any fat.
 In this case, it is recommended to make the popcorn at home, in the pot or in the microwave, without any type of fat.